 There will be additional fees for items that the massage therapy student will need to provide that are not paid to the school.
-Examples of additional tools & supplies (estimated \$450) include: CPR class, four (4) professional massages, lotions, sheets, & applying for State of Ohio Licensure (\$150).
+Examples of additional tools & supplies (estimated \$450) include: CPR class, one (1) professional massage, lotions, and sheets.
+There is also a separate fee for applying for the State of Ohio License (\$150).